FRRouting/frr/doc/user/ospfd.rst

                 hold-time increasing by 400ms each time an SPF-triggering event occurs within the hold-time of the previous SPF calculation.

-                This command supercedes the *timers spf* command in previous Frr releases.
+                This command supercedes the *timers spf* command in previous FRR releases.

 .. index:: {OSPF Command} {max-metric router-lsa [on-startup|on-shutdown] <5-86400>} {}